Archdiocese of Las Vegas: 1776 – 1931: Missionary territory

-1931–1995: Territory of the Diocese of Reno
+1931 – 1995: Territory of the Diocese of Reno

-In 1931, Pope Pius XI erected the Diocese of Reno, including the entire State of Nevada.
-The southern Nevada region remained part of this diocese for the next 64 years.
+In 1931, Pope Pius XI erected the Diocese of Reno, including all of Nevada.
+The Southern Nevada region remained part of this diocese for the next 64 years.
 With the establishment of Boulder City in 1931 to construct Hoover Dam, St. Andrew Parish was created there to serve the Catholic construction workers.
+St. Peter the Apostle Church was constructed in 1944 in Henderson to serve workers in the defense industry there.St.
+Rose Dominican Hospital in Henderson was opened by the Adrian Dominican Sisters in 1947.
+It is now part of Dignity Health.Bishop Gorman High School opened in Las Vegas in 1954, becoming the first Catholic high school in Southern Nevada.

 In 1976, Pope Paul VI renamed the Diocese of Reno the Diocese of Reno-Las Vegas to reflect the growth of the Catholic population in southern Nevada.
+St. Viator Guardian Angel Shrine on the Las Vegas Strip was designated in 1977 as the Guardian Angel Co-Cathedral for the diocese.

-1995–2023: Formation as the Diocese of Las Vegas
+1995 – 2023: Formation as the Diocese of Las Vegas

 In 1995, Pope John Paul II divided the Diocese of Reno-Las Vegas into the Diocese of Reno and the Diocese of Las Vegas.
 He appointed Daniel F. Walsh, previously bishop of Reno-Las Vegas, as the first bishop of Las Vegas.
+Guardian Angel remained as the cathedral for the new diocese.

-The second bishop of Las Vegas was Joseph A. Pepe of the Archdiocese of Santa Fe, named by John Paul II in 2001.
-In 2003, Pepe dedicated the Our Lady of LaVang Vietnamese Catholic Community in Las Vegas as a shrine.
+The second bishop of Las Vegas was Joseph A. Pepe of the Archdiocese of Santa Fe, who took office in 2001.
+In 2003, Pepe dedicated the Our Lady of La Vang Vietnamese Catholic Community in Las Vegas as a shrine.
 In 2004, he opened a diocese human resources department along with an Office of Hispanic Ministry, an Office of Liturgy and Worship and a diocesan Office of Archives.
-In 2007, Pepe dedicated Bishop Gorman High School in Las Vegas.
+In 2007, Pepe re-dedicated Bishop Gorman High School.

 In 2007, George Chaanine, a priest at Our Lady of Las Vegas Parish, was sentenced to four to 12 years in state prison for assault.
 Chaanine had physically and sexually assaulted Michaelina Bellamy, the events coordinator for the parish, then evaded arrest for six days.
 Bellamy's injuries included a broken hand and two large gashes to her head.
 Chaanine later said he was in love with Bellamy and investigators found evidence that he provided her with financial support.

-On February 28, 2018, Pope Francis accepted Pepe's letter of resignation as bishop of the Diocese of Las Vegas after he reached the mandatory retirement age of 75.
+On February 28, 2018, Pope Francis accepted Pepe's letter of resignation as bishop of Las Vegas after he reached the mandatory retirement age of 75.

-2018–present: Elevation to archdiocese
+2018 – present: Elevation to archdiocese

-George Leo Thomas, previously bishop of the Diocese of Helena, was appointed bishop of the Diocese of Las Vegas by Pope Francis on February 28, 2018, and was installed as bishop on May 15, 2018.
+George Leo Thomas, previously bishop of the Diocese of Helena, was appointed bishop of Las Vegas on February 28, 2018, and was installed as bishop on May 15, 2018.

-On May 30, 2023, Pope Francis elevated the Diocese of Las Vegas to an archdiocese and established the new ecclesiastical province of Las Vegas, with the Dioceses of Reno and Salt Lake City as suffragan dioceses.
-Bishop Thomas was elevated to be the first archbishop of the archdiocese.
+On May 30, 2023, Francis elevated the Diocese of Las Vegas to an archdiocese and established the new ecclesiastical province of Las Vegas, with the Dioceses of Reno and Salt Lake City as suffragan dioceses.
+Bishop Thomas was named the first archbishop of the archdiocese.